 - Other Duties: This job description incorporates the essential functions and duties required for this position.
 However, other duties may be required and assigned at times and as determined by a supervisor in order to meet the needs of the organization

-- Ph.D. or Psy.D. in Psychology from an APA-accredited university.
+- Ph.D. or Psy.D. in Psychology from an APA-accredited university or its equivalent.
 Advanced training in clinical psychology, behavioral pediatrics, and/or parent training.

-- Successful completion of an APA approved internship.
+- Successful completion of an APA approved internship or its equivalent.